Shrewsbury and Atcham: History

 The borough was formed on 1 April 1974, under the Local Government Act 1972 covering the area of the two former districts of the municipal borough of Shrewsbury and the Atcham Rural District, to form a new non-metropolitan district.
 The new district was initially called "Shrewsbury", but was renamed Shrewsbury and Atcham on 12 June 1974 by the new council.
 The district was awarded borough status from its creation, allowing the chairman of the council to take the title of mayor.

 The borough unsuccessfully applied for city status in the 2000 and 2002 competitions.

-The borough and its council were abolished on 31 March 2009, with the area becoming part of the new Shropshire Council unitary authority from 1 April 2009, as part of the 2009 structural changes to local government in England.
-The Central area committee of the new Shropshire Council covers exactly the same area as the borough did.
-The population for this area was 102,383 in 2011.
+The borough and its council were abolished as part of the 2009 structural changes to local government in England.
+The council's functions were taken over from 1 April 2009 by Shropshire County Council, which was renamed Shropshire Council at the same time.

 Population

 Headquarters

 In the 19th century the headquarters of the borough council were at the Old Guildhall in the Market Square in Shrewsbury.
-The council moved to Newport House in Dogpole in 1917 and then to modern building on Frankwell Quay in Frankwell in March 2004.
-After Shrewsbury and Atcham Borough Council was abolished in 2009, it became surplus to requirements and was converted for use by the University Centre Shrewsbury.
+The council moved to Newport House in Dogpole in 1917 and then to a modern building on Frankwell Quay in Frankwell in March 2004.

+After Shrewsbury and Atcham Borough Council was abolished in 2009, it became surplus to requirements and in 2015 it was converted for use by the University Centre Shrewsbury.
+However, in 2024 Shropshire Council announced its intention to vacate Shirehall, and the university closed its Shrewsbury campus, vacating the Guildhall.
+Shropshire Council relocated to the Guildhall in 2024/25.